mrok5/LotteryApp/README.md

 # LotteryApp
-The application will simulate lottery draw.
-It will draw 5 numbers from 1-50.
-The number in the draw cannot repeat.
+The application simulates lottery draw.
+It draws 5 numbers from 1-50.
 The history of draws will be stored in the database.

 ## Project
 <p>Welcome to Lottery application, built with:</p>